 The Root Chakra

 The root chakra is symbolised by the colour red and is found at the base of the spine between the rectum and the sex glands.
-Its principle function oversees our need for survival and impacts on our vitality and physical strength.
+Its principal function oversees our need for survival and impacts on our vitality and physical strength.

 It is associated with the element of earth and when activated and balanced means you are grounded, “down-to-earth” and feel secure in your environment.